 Are you planning a trip to Hawaii and want to know how to visit a Hawaii pineapple farm?
 Find out the best pineapple farm tours in Hawaii worth adding to your Hawaii itinerary!

-This post about how to visit a Hawaii pineapple farm contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how to visit a Hawaii pineapple farm was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a fun activity to do with your family on vacation?

 Visiting a pineapple farm is the perfect way to spend an afternoon.
 You can learn about how pineapples are grown and have fun at the same time!

 Plus, there are usually other activities that you can participate in as well.
 Here’s everything you need to know about visiting a Hawaii pineapple farm!

 Pineapple farming can be both educational and entertaining for all ages.
 Kids love seeing where their favorite fruit comes from and adults enjoy learning more about it too.

 It’s also great for families who want something different than just laying by the pool or hitting up the beach every day of their vacation.